JSBSim-Team/jsbsim/README.md

 > make
 > make install
 ```
-**Note:** `make install` will attempt to override [Python virtual environments](https://docs.python.org/3/tutorial/venv.html), if you are using one, in order to install the Python module platform-wide (i.e. in a directory such as `/usr`).
+**Note:** `make install` will attempt to override [Python virtual environments](https://docs.python.org/3/tutorial/venv.html) in order to install the Python module platform wide (i.e. in a directory such as `/usr/lib/python`).
 If you want the Python module installation process to comply with your virtual environment, you should use the Python `setuptools` as described below.

 ### Installation with Python setup tools.
 Alternatively, the Python module can be installed manually by invoking the Python `setuptools` from the `build` directory.
-The installation will be performed even if `INSTALL_PYTHON_MODULE` has **not** been set to `ON`.
+The installation will ignore the option `CMAKE_INSTALL_PREFIX` and will be performed even if `INSTALL_PYTHON_MODULE` has **not** been set to `ON`.

 This is the procedure you should follow if you are using Python virtual environments.